sybrew/the-seo-framework/readme.txt

 	* Method `AutoDescription_DoingItRight::init_columns_ajax()` now only runs on the applicable AJAX action, right before the tag is output.
 Instead of `admin_init`.
 	* Method `AutoDescription_DoingItRight::init_columns_ajax()` now adapts its capability check towards WordPress Core filters.
 	* TODO Maybe?
 Transform Theme DIR permanent transient into an option.
+	* Class autoloading support.
+Because of this, one class filenames have been changed to ease the autoload flow.
+This is:
+		* `admininit.class.php` is now `admin-init.class.php`.
+That's it!
+		* Note that autoloading, although now supported, is not implemented as it's not benefactory in terms of performance.
+	* (JavaScript) The placeholder variables are no longer escaped multiple times.
+Instead they're converted to `jQuery text()` so they can't run code anymore.
 * **Changed:**
-	* Variable 'AutoDescription_Siteoptions::page_id' is now publicly accessible.
+	* Variable 'AutoDescription_Siteoptions::seo_settings_page_slug' is now publicly accessible.
 Making it easier to add submenu items.
 	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one to the right to conform to the `add_metabox()` function return arguments.
 The first parameter is now used for the (unavailable and unused) post object.
 The second must be an array.
 This change affects the following methods:
 		* `AutoDescription_Metaboxes::title_metabox()`
 		* `AutoDescription_Metaboxes::description_metabox()`